elirangor/ByeWall/README.md

 ## ✅ Features

 - One-click archive to selected services
-- Remembers last 5 archived pages
+- Remembers your preferred archive service
 - Modern, minimal design
+- Cross-platform compatibility

 ## 🔧 How to Install